World of Guns: Gun Disassembly: Models library

 One of the game's principal features is a constantly expanding catalog of animated 3D models that dates back to 2010 (the date of the initial Gun Disassembly app's release).
 On average, developer Noble Empire has released one to two new models monthly.
 According to developers, 3D models are drawn and animated using actual weapons, original technical documentation and photographic sources.
 At this time, the World of Guns library consists of 234 models, with over 28,300 individual animated parts total.
-This includes historical and modern firearms, as well as several artillery pieces, motorcycles, automobiles (including Humvee and DeLorean), an armored vehicle (BMP-3) and a warbird (F4U Corsair).
+This includes historical and modern firearms, as well as several artillery pieces, motorcycles, automobiles (including Humvee and DeLorean), armored vehicles (BMP-3 and T-72) and a warbird (F4U Corsair).
 Another set of "bonus" models includes dinosaur and mammal skeletons.

 Reception

 The game has received generally positive reviews.
 Rock, Paper, Shotgun praised World of Guns and its earlier iterations on multiple occasions, at one point comparing it favorably to Car Mechanic Simulator.
 RPS reviewers described the game as "disarmingly obsessive and up-front", "mesmerizing", "a pleasing almost ritualistic act", and noted that "[previously, we] called its gameplay "almost philosophical", which is partly a joke but I think very true".

 Launch Party Gaming reviewer criticized the "pay-to-win" model used by the game, but praised it as a "must have for gun enthusiasts" and a "great simulator" (6.5/10).
 The review by firearms blog Guns.Com has pointed out that World of Guns is "a bit rough", but called its core functionality "outstanding" and a "unique resource", described the microtransactions model as "reasonable", and underlined its utility as reference for servicing actual firearms.
 The reviewer went on to say that "...when I buy a gun I usually check to see if WoG has a model of it, and if there is one, I’ll buy it".
 The game was also covered in Russian-language gaming press, including a segment on the Ot Vinta!
 TV show about video games.